-5.0 credits 15.0 h 1q
+5.0 credits 15.0 h 1q ·

-Teacher(s): Sabel Joachim ; Language : Allemand Place of the course Louvain-la-Neuve Main themes : Study of the use and meaning of utterances in communication and conversation.
+Teacher(s) : Sabel Joachim ; Language : Allemand Place of the course Louvain-la-Neuve Inline resources: Prerequisites : Good knowledge of German (bachelor).
+Main themes : Study of the use and meaning of utterances in communication and conversation.
 The role of pragmatic knowledge and (word and sentence) semantic knowledge in understanding language.
 Aims : At the end of the course, the students should: have developed a knowledge of German linguistics, especially a knowledge of the specific problems of linguistic pragmatics, have developed a knowledge in theoretical and applied linguistics, have acquired the competence in linguistic argumentation, be able to present competently one of the topics of this course.
 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled "Programmes/courses offering this Teaching Unit".
-Content : We will study speech act theory, especially the theories of J. L. Austin and J. R. Searle.
+Evaluation methods : Presentation of one of the topics of the course and a written exam.
+Teaching methods: Content : We will study speech act theory, especially the theories of J. L. Austin and J. R. Searle.
 The topics are: the classification of speech acts, the difference between perfomative and constative utterances, indirect speech acts.
 Then we will discuss the theory of conversational implicatures (P. Grice), i.e. the cooperation principle and the conversational maxims and Grices' further developed model of conversation in Sperber and Wilson's book "Relevance."
 Finally, we will look at the role of word and sentence semantics, in contrast to pragmatics, for a theory of meaning in language.
 All topics will pay special attention to spoken German.
 The course is a lecture that requires the student's active participation in discussions, in dealing with exercises, and in reading scientific texts.
 Furthermore, every student has to give a short presentation on one of the discussed topics at the end of the course.
-Other infos : Pré-requis.
-Good knowledge of German (bachelor).
-Evaluation.
-Presentation of one of the topics of the course and a written exam.
-Support.
-1. Syllabus, 2. scientific articles/chapters in books, 3. a written guideline for " how to present a linguistic work ", 4. to aid the students with the workout of their presentations (content, structuring, ) during office hours.
-Cycle and year of study : &gt; Master [120] in Linguistics &gt; Master [60] in Modern Languages and Literatures: German, Dutch and English &gt; Master [60] in Modern Languages and Literatures: General &gt; Master [120] in Modern Languages and Literatures: German, Dutch and English &gt; Master [120] in Modern Languages and Literatures: General Faculty or entity in charge: LMOD
+Bibliography: V Other infos : Support.
+1. Syllabus, 2. scientific articles/chapters in books, 3. a written guideline for " how to present a linguistic work ", 4. to aid the students with the workout of their presentations (content, structuring, ') during office hours.
+Cycle and year of study : Master [60] in Modern Languages and Literatures: General Master [120] in Modern Languages and Literatures: General Master [60] in Modern Languages and Literatures: German, Dutch and English Master [120] in Modern Languages and Literatures: German, Dutch and English Master [120] in Linguistics Faculty or entity in charge: LMOD